vitaliihonta/landing/mdoc/input/workflows-activities.md

 }
 ```

-TODO describe activity implementation
+Important notes:
+- Use `ZActivity.run { ... }` to run ZIO inside activities.
+It "extracts" the value (or the error) from ZIO
+- In order to run ZIO, the `ZActivity.run` method requires an implicit `ZActivityRunOptions` available.
+- Under the hood, `ZActivityRunOptions[+R]` uses the `zio.Runtime[+R]` and Temporal Java SDK to complete the activity with ZIO's result

+It is worth it to note that fetching all the information about videos may take some time.
+Temporal allows activities to save a checkpoint with the latest fetching progress.
+You don't use this API right now, but we'll come back to it the next articles.

-Finally, let's wrap the activity implementation into a `ZLayer` to use it later:
+Finally, let's wrap the activity implementation into a `ZLayer` to simplify the dependency injection later:
 ```scala mdoc
 object YoutubeActivitiesImpl {
   val make: URLayer[YoutubeClient with ZActivityRunOptions[Any], YoutubeActivities] =